weblicht/curb/src/components/APIWrapper/README.md

 You must also define a reducer to handle these three types of actions.
 You can use the `makeSimpleApiReducer` function to do this if all you want to do is load the returned data into an appropriate place in the Redux state.
+This function accepts two arguments:

-**Warning**: a better implementation of this function is waiting on changes to the backend API, so its interface is not documented here.
+  1. an object containing the action types to be handled by the reducer (as returned for example by `makeQueryActions`)
-See the code for details.
+  2. a string which specifies a property in the request parameters that can be used to identify the request and the returned data objects.
+This is normally the name of a property whose value is an identifier for an object related to those being queried from the API, e.g., "lexUnitId".

 ## Wrapping a component with an API wrapper